kowirth/budget-application/README.md

 This is a budget application that allows you to sort your expenses by category, and filter through them based on category and date.
+The graphs show the total amount of money spent, and are not filtered down like the list of purchases that appear.

 ## Instruction for using the Budget application